KIT offers to 3000 PhD students, 60 young investigators, and junior professors from Germany and abroad

 - innovative concepts for the development of their scientific and personal qualities,

 - an excellent environment of university research and large-scale research, and

 - excellent national and international networking.

-In addition, KIT promotes early scientific independence and diverse career opportunities for early career scientists through favorable framework conditions.
-These include support with the acquisition of an independent junior research group, the recognition as a "KIT-Nachwuchsgruppe" and the possibility of taking part in doctoral procedures through conferment of the status "KIT Associate Fellow".
+In addition, KIT specifically promotes early independence and career perspectives of early‐stage researchers by providing good framework conditions.
+This includes support in the recruitment of a junior research group, the recognition as a KIT junior research group, and participation in doctoral procedures by establishing the status of “KIT Associate Fellow".